Skip to main content

 Avoid making groups too early

 All course rooms also have an end date.
 60 days after the end date the rooms will be deactivated and be in a read-only state.
+Read more about this on the page Routine for old course rooms in Canvas .

-Naming of course rooms
+Name of course room

-Course rooms are named with the following format: [Course Code] [Term] [Course Name] ([Short name or instance code]).
+Course rooms are named with the following format: [Course code] [Term] [Course name] ([Short name or instance code]).

 The short name or instance code is used to distinguish different rooms for the same course, especially for courses that have several course instances running in parallel.
 The short name is edited in Kopps.
 If there is no short name, the instance code for the course instance is entered instead.
 Contact kopps@kth.se if you have questions about short names for course instances.